-Financial FVTPL assets a at These assets are subsequently measured at fair value.
+Financial asse FVTPL ts at These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
-Financial a amortised cos at These assets are subsequently measured at amortised cost using the effective interest method.
+Financial asse amortised cost ts at These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
-Equity investor FVOCI stments a at These assets are subsequently measured at fair value.
+Equity investme FVOCI ents at These assets are subsequently measured at fair value.
 Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are not reclassified to profit or loss.